The-Dennenning/Excel-in-space/README.md

 Excel In Space: An RPG Adventure Game built in Microsoft Excel for fun

-# What Exists Currently
+# What Existed Before
-Excel In Space as it currently exists features:
+Excel In Space as it existed as an archived project features:

     * Basic XML Reading / Writing Schema
     * Basic Cross Workbook Functionality